 - An unambiguous promise by words or conduct.

-- Evidence that you relied upon the promise to your detriment.
+- Reliance on that promise to the claimant's detriment.

-- Evidence that it would be unjust or inequitable to go back on the promise.
+- That it would be unjust or inequitable to allow the other party to go back on the promise.

 Constructive trust claims